I had been working for myself in the corporate world as a recruiter...until I got divorced.

 I spent almost 2 years there including 9mths studying commercial photography - transitioning

-I saw everything.
-I made the decision to really ‘live’ in the city.
-So I rented an apartment on the
+I had made the decision to really ‘live’ in the city.
+So I rented a one bedroom apartment in

 around the corner.